codecombat/codecombat/docs/PRODUCT_RULES.md

 - Mission 14 teaches conditional loops and the danger of a condition that stays `true` forever.
 - Its canonical code collects the required gem and then runs `while (true)` with a Japanese `hero.say(...)` inside every iteration.
 - The explanation clearly states that an always-true loop cannot reach later instructions and may continuously consume computer resources.
-- The explanation clearly instructs the learner to reload the browser with the circular reload icon or `Ctrl+F5`.
+- Mission 14 uses a two-step reload preparation before the actual infinite-loop execution.
+- On the first normal display of an incomplete mission 14, the editor is read-only and visually grayed out.
+- On that first display, the normal yellow `▶ 実行する` button is replaced by a harmonious green preparation button.
+- Clicking the preparation button does not start the learner code and does not complete the mission.
+It makes the hero explain in Japanese that the learner must reload with `Ctrl+F5` so the hero can enter the infinite loop.
+- Preparation is recorded for the browser tab, but it becomes executable only after a real page reload.
+Navigating away and back on the same loaded page must not bypass the reload step.
+- After the prepared page is reloaded, the editor becomes editable and the normal yellow `▶ 実行する` button returns.
-- On the first click on `実行する`, mission completion and the next mission unlock are persisted before the infinite demonstration starts.
+- Clicking the normal run button after preparation persists mission completion and the next-mission unlock before the infinite demonstration starts.
 - During the demonstration, closing the speech bubble starts the next loop iteration and shows the same speech again.
 - Adventure controls remain unavailable during the demonstration.
 Reloading the page is the intended exit.
-- After reload, the persisted completion allows the learner to continue to mission 15 when missions 00 through 13 were completed normally.
+- After the post-execution reload, the persisted completion allows the learner to continue to mission 15 when missions 00 through 13 were completed normally.
 - Completing mission 14 through temporary admin access does not bypass unfinished earlier missions after reload.
-- Automated validation must not execute the truly infinite canonical solution directly; it validates the special mission metadata and runtime mechanism instead.
+- Automated validation must not execute the truly infinite canonical solution directly; it validates the staged preparation and runtime mechanism instead.

 ## Legend disclosure